 Holiday season is upon us, which means a huge boost in sales for retailers.
-According to Inc., holiday sales in 2014 are expected to increase by 4.1% over 2013 and E-commerce is also expected to rise 9-12%.
-Not only is it the ideal buying time for consumers with Black Friday and Christmas shopping, it also allows companies to get creative with their holiday marketing campaigns.
+Not only is it the ideal buying time for consumers with Black Friday, Cyber Monday and Christmas shopping - the holiday season also allows companies to get creative with their holiday marketing campaigns.

 While everyone loves revenue and a boost in sales, it's important to plan ahead to ensure your business can meet the holiday rush.
-Paying attention to customer service and other customer touch-points that may need scaling is vital to ensure great buying experiences for your customers.
+Paying attention to customer service and other customer touch-points that may need scaling is vital to ensure a great buying experience for your customers.

 Here are five things you can do to help you plan properly for the holiday sales rush:

 1. Develop your strategy early.
-Analyze your 2013 holiday sales.
+Analyze your 2016 holiday sales.
 Identify the strategies that worked, and adjust those that didn’t.
 You need to be able to move and make changes as quickly and easily as your customers.
 Create a marketing calendar and budget to cover the entire holiday shopping season.
-Use all of your channels to engage and convert audiences.
+Use all of your social media channels to engage and convert audiences.
 Offer specials and other incentives to reach new and existing customers.
-Daily social media deals attract customers, and rewards keep customers coming back.
+Social media deals can attract customers, and a solid rewards program can keep them coming back.

 2. Prepare your business and your staff.
 Ensure that they are ready to offer excellent customer service, and to deal with frustrated customers.
 You may need to provide additional training or hire more people to meet the needs generated by the holiday rush.
 Prepare your website and social media pages.
 They need to be able to handle high traffic, and your directory listings must be updated with accurate information.
 Use customer data to create direct mail and email lists for greater success in your campaigns.
 Manage your inventory, ensuring that top-selling items are in abundant supply.
 Update your website so online shoppers are aware of sales and can access product information.